openaccesstoimmigrants/EmpowerItaly/README.md

 ## 6. Ethics analysis

-<b>Immigrants.stat:</b> The ISTAT organization is compliant with statistical secrecy forms part of the broader principle of personal data protection as provided for by the Ethical code of conduct concerning the protection of personal data (d.lgs. n.
+<b>I.stat:</b> The ISTAT organization is compliant with statistical secrecy forms part of the broader principle of personal data protection as provided for by the Ethical code of conduct concerning the protection of personal data (d.lgs. n.
 196/03) (Legislative Decree no. 196/03) and specifically Annex A3, "Ethical code for the processing of personal data for statistical purposes within Sistan".

 Respondents are not obliged to provide information when it comes to sensitive data or data relating to criminal records.
 If data contain anything that could be used to recognize individuals, the same is used in agregated form so it's impossible to identify that person.

 The data controller with regard to processing of personal data is Istat; the data managers are the Institute's central directors who may be contacted by data subjects to exercise their rights; the data processors are all staff who carry out data entry and processing tasks.

-<b>I.stat:</b> The same applied to Immigrants.stat can be considered here since the sources are under the same institution management.

 <b>IstatData:</b> The same applied to Immigrants.stat can be considered here since the sources are under the same institution management.